wootfish/eli.sohl.com/drafts/sybil-defense.md

 The issue is that once an attacker has identified _any_ hash input $$I$$ which passes the puzzle's test, they can set X to produce that input: $$X := \text{NodeID} \oplus I$$.
 This works since there is no way for remote peers to verify that X is truly random.

-Thus, once a suitable value $$I$$ has been found,[^preimage-stealing] solutions to the second puzzle may be generated for free, lowering the total complexity to $$O(2^{c_1})$$, the cost for the first puzzle.
+Thus, once a suitable value $$I$$ has been found,[^preimage-stealing] additional solutions to the second puzzle may be generated for free, lowering the total complexity to $$O(2^{c_1})$$, the cost for the first puzzle.

 [^preimage-stealing]: Note that I say "found" and not "generated" because in fact there is no need for the attacker to generate this at all: they could simply observe some other peer's solution to the dynamic problem and copy that peer's value of $$NodeID \oplus X$$.

 # Fixing S/Kademlia

-A trivial mitigation would be to swap out XOR for concatenation in the dynamic puzzle, like $$P := H(\text{NodeID} \vert X)$$, or to use a more robust construction like $$P := \operatorname{HMAC}(\text{NodeID}, X)$$.
+A trivial mitigation would be to swap out XOR for concatenation in the dynamic puzzle.
+This would just mean redefining step 3 in puzzle 2 to read, $$P := H(\text{NodeID} \vert X)$$.
+An alternative would be to use a more robust construction like $$P := \operatorname{HMAC}(\text{NodeID}, X)$$.
+This would work, but stay tuned to see how we can do even better.

-Of course, either of these changes would break backwards compatibility with the original S/Kademlia spec... but perhaps breaking backwards compatibility with a broken system is not such a bad thing.
+Of course, it bears mentioning that either of these would be breaking changes... but perhaps breaking backwards compatibility with a broken system is not such a bad thing.

 Another note: The paper does not specify that $$H$$ should be a hard function, only that it should be cryptographically secure; however, most classic cryptographic hash functions are specifically tuned for speed, making them unsuitable for use in proof-of-work constructions.
-Common sense dictates that a hard function, ideally a modern, memory-hard password hashing function like Argon2, should be used for $$H$$.
+Common sense dictates that a hard function should be used for $$h$$.
+I'd suggest a modern, x86-optimized, memory-hard password hashing function like Argon2.[^fpga]

+[^fpga]: For those who don't know, memory-hard functions are preferable over CPU-hard functions because it's harder to fit them onto dedicated hardware: FPGAs tend to have low amounts of onboard memory, and high-memory ASICs are much more expensive to manufacture.
+Optimizing for x86 attempts to minimize the advantage of dedicated hardware over generic consumer hardware.

 If we are using a hard function for $$H$$, then we need to pay attention to how many calls to this function we need to make to verify a remote peer's NodeID.
 S/Kademlia's two-puzzle construction requires three calls: one to generate the NodeID, one more to check the static puzzle, and a third one to check the dynamic puzzle.
 We can improve on this.